Skip to main content

 About

-MIMESIS is a multiplayer casual action adventure game.
+MIMESIS is a single player and multiplayer survival management game with horror and science fiction themes.
 It was developed by ReLU Games, Inc. and was released on October 27, 2025.
-It received positive reviews from players.
+It received mostly positive reviews from players.

 A microphone is required to play MIMESIS.For a more immersive experience, we recommend using a headset or earphones instead of speakers. ================================================ Do you see this message?
 You’ve reached the tram.
 Welcome.
 MimesisMimesis will imitate you and your allies perfectly.
 Behavior, voice, anything humans can do.
 Always doubt the person in front of you.
 Gather…